Dru-Mara/EvalNE/docs/source/quickstart.rst

 ::

 	from evalne.evaluation import evaluator
 	from evalne.preprocessing import preprocess as pp

 	# Load and preprocess the network
-    G = pp.load_graph('./evalne/tests/data/network.edgelist')
+	G = pp.load_graph('../evalne/tests/data/network.edgelist')
 	G, _ = pp.prep_graph(G)

 	# Create an evaluator and generate train/test edge split
 	nee = evaluator.Evaluator()
 	_ = nee.traintest_split.compute_splits(G)

 	# Set the baselines
 	methods = ['random_prediction', 'common_neighbours', 'jaccard_coefficient']

 	# Evaluate baselines
 	nee.evaluate_baseline(methods=methods)

+	try:
+	    # Check if OpenNE is installed
+	    import openne

 	    # Set embedding methods from OpenNE
 	    methods = ['node2vec', 'deepwalk', 'GraRep']
 	    commands = [
 		'python -m openne --method node2vec --graph-format edgelist --p 1 --q 1', 'python -m openne --method deepWalk --graph-format edgelist --number-walks 40', 'python -m openne --method grarep --graph-format edgelist --epochs 10'] edge_emb = ['average', 'hadamard']

 	    # Evaluate embedding methods
 	    for i in range(len(methods)):
 		command = commands[i] + " --input {} --output {} --representation-size {}"
-        nee.evaluate_ne_cmd(method_name=methods[i], command=command,
+		nee.evaluate_cmd(method_name=methods[i], method_type='ne', command=command,
-                            edge_embedding_methods=edge_emb, input_delim=' ', emb_delim=' ')
+		                 edge_embedding_methods=edge_emb, input_delim=' ', output_delim=' ')

+	except ImportError:
+	    print("The OpenNE library is not installed.
+Reporting results only for the baselines...") pass

 	# Get output
 	results = nee.get_results()
 	for result in results:
 	    result.pretty_print()

 Output
 ------

 The library can provide two types of outputs, depending on the value of the SCORES option of the configuration file.
-If the keyword 'all' is specified, all the available scores for every algorithm on each network and experiment repeat will be stored.
-These results will be written to files named `eval_output_rep_x.txt` where `x` is an integer corresponding to each repeat ID.
-These files will be stored in the corresponding output folders as specified in the OUTPATHS option of the configuration file used.
+If the keyword *all* is specified, the library will generate a file named `eval_output.txt` containing for each method and network analysed all the metrics available (auroc, precision, f-score, etc.).
+If more than one experiment repeat is requested the values reported will be the average over all the repeats.
+The output file will be located in the same path from which the evaluation was run.

-Setting the SCORES option to `%(maximize)` will generate a tabular output and write it to a file named `eval_output.txt`.
-This file can be located in the same path from where the execution was run and will contain a table of Alg.\Network which will be populated with the averaged results over all the experiment repeats.
+Setting the SCORES option to `%(maximize)` will generate a similar output file as before.
+The content of this file, however, will be a table (Alg.\Network) containing exclusively the score specified in the MAXIMIZE option for each combination of method and network averaged over all experiment repeats.

 Additionally, if the option TRAINTEST_PATH contains a valid filename, EvalNE will create a file with that name under each of the OUTPATHS provided.
 In each of these paths the